codeceptjs/CodeceptJS/.github/CONTRIBUTING.md

 #### Run acceptance tests

-To that we provide three separate services respectively for WebDriver, Nightmare, Puppeteer and Protractor tests:
+To that we provide three separate services respectively for WebDriver, Nightmare and Puppeteer tests:

 ```sh
 docker-compose run --rm test-acceptance.webdriverio